-There are many treatment options for prostate cancer that is confined to the prostate gland.
-Each option should be considered carefully, balancing the advantages against the disadvantages as they relate to the individual man's age, overall health and personal preferences.
+There are many treatment options for cancer limited to the prostate gland.
+You and your doctor should carefully consider each option.
+Weigh the benefits and risk as they relate to the aggressiveness and/or stage of the cancer as well as your age, overall health, and personal preferences.
+Standard treatments include:

-- Surgery (radical prostatectomy): An incision is made in the lower abdomen or through the perineum (between the anus and the scrotum), and the prostate is removed.
-Incomplete surgery, in which the entire tumor cannot be removed, may need to be followed by radiation therapy.
-The patient is required to keep a urinary catheter in place for a number of weeks after the procedure.
-Possible side effects of surgery can include incontinence (inability to control urination) and impotence (inability to achieve erection).
-More recently, several centers are using three small incisions to do robot assisted prostatectomy that results in shorter hospitalization and faster recuperation.
-This may be preferable for selected patients, but not for all.
+- Surgery (radical prostatectomy): The surgeon makes an incision in the lower abdomen or through the perineum (between the anus and the scrotum) and removes the prostate.
+If they cannot remove the entire tumor, you may need radiation therapy.
+You will need to keep a urinary catheter in place for several weeks after the procedure.
+Possible side effects can include incontinence and impotence.
+Some surgeons may use three small incisions to do a robot-assisted prostatectomy.
+This may result in a shorter hospital stay and quicker recovery.
+This procedure may be preferable for some patients, but not for all.

-Newer, advanced options have been developed in the past 10 to 15 years.
-These newer options avoid or minimize some of the unpleasant side effects sometimes associated with the standard therapies.
+Advanced treatment options may avoid or minimize some of the side effects associated with standard therapies.
 These options include:

-- Nerve-sparing radical prostatectomy: Surgical procedure in which the prostate gland is removed without severing the critical nearby nerves that send signals between the brain and penis to allow normal sexual functioning.
-A skilled and experienced surgeon may be able to preserve sexual function for some patients by successfully using this procedure.
+- Nerve-sparing radical prostatectomy: The surgeon removes the prostate without severing the critical nerves that enable sexual function.
+A skilled, experienced surgeon may be able to preserve sexual function for some patients using this procedure.

 How can I choose from among the options?

 In addition to talking with family and friends, you will need a team of physicians to help advise you.
-It is advisable that you meet with all of the specialists involved in your cancer treatment planning prior to making a decision regarding treatment, including:
+You should meet with everyone involved in your treatment planning before choosing a treatment, including:

-Once you have met with these doctors, you will be able to make a more informed decision regarding your treatment options.
-If you have an early-stage cancer or moderately advanced cancer and there is no evidence of spread to other organs (non-metastatic), the two major options for treatment are surgery (performed by your urologist) or radiation therapy (performed by a radiation oncologist).
+After you meet with these doctors, you can make an informed decision regarding your treatment options.
+You may have an early-stage or moderately advanced cancer with no evidence of spread to other organs (non-metastatic).
+If so, your two major treatment options are active surveillance (for the earliest, least aggressive cancers), surgery (by your urologist) or radiation therapy (by a radiation oncologist).

-If your cancer is advanced and you require hormonal suppression therapy or chemotherapy, then you will also need a medical oncologist, who administers these drugs.
-Hormone-ablation therapy, which is often used to treat more advanced prostate cancer by suppressing your androgen (or testosterone) hormones since most prostate cancer growth is stimulated by androgen or testosterone.
-The androgen suppression treatment can be administered by your internist, urologist, radiation oncologist or medical oncologist.
-Depending on the stage of the cancer, hormone suppression therapy may be used in addition to radiation therapy to help control the cancer.
-Hormone suppression therapy may be administered for as little as four to six months, or for as long as two to three years.
+You may have advanced cancer and require hormonal suppression therapy or chemotherapy.
+If so, you will need a medical oncologist to administer these drugs.
+Doctors use hormone-ablation therapy to treat advanced prostate cancer.
+It suppresses androgen (or testosterone) because these hormones stimulate most prostate cancer growth.
+Your internist, urologist, radiation oncologist or medical oncologist may administer the treatment.
+Depending on the stage of the cancer, your doctor may use hormone suppression therapy and radiation therapy to help control your disease.
+You may receive hormone suppression therapy for as little as four to six months, or for as long as two to three years.